geonnn/informatica-unlp/2do-año/2do-cuatrimestre/DBD/Práctica/Práctica-4/Práctica-SQL/Ejercicio 2.md

 FROM Localidad l
 NATURAL JOIN Arbol a
 NATURAL JOIN Poda

+-- otra opción:
+SELECT a.especie, a.anios, a.calle, a.nro, l.nombreL
+FROM Arbol a
+NATURAL JOIN Localidad l
+WHERE a.nroArbol NOT IN (
+    SELECT pd.nroArbol
+    FROM Poda pd
+)
 ```
 ---
 ### 4) Reportar especie, años, calle, nro y localidad de árboles que fueron podados durante 2022 y no fueron podados durante 2023.